Ameendarwan/Togather-Coding/README.md

 ### Packages Installed

 - **Material UI v5** MUI offers a comprehensive suite of UI tools to help you ship new features faster.
 It is a fully-loaded component library, design system for production-ready components.
-- **SASS** SASS (Syntactically Awesome Stylesheets) is a CSS pre-processor which has variables, mathematical operations, mixins, loops, functions, imports, and other interesting functionalities that make writing CSS much more powerful.
+- **SASS** (Syntactically Awesome Stylesheets) is a CSS pre-processor which has variables, mathematical operations, mixins, loops, functions, imports, and other interesting functionalities that make writing CSS much more powerful.
 - **React SortableJs** for reorderable drag-and-drop lists on modern browsers and touch devices
 - **@fontsource/inter** for Inter font-family
 - **React Router Dom** for routing in the app